Save on Pinterest

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Who hasn’t entertained a fantasy of sinking into a freestanding clawfoot tub to escape the world for a while?
-Choosing a new bathtub creates a beautiful focal point in your bathroom, producing a spa-like experience every time you take a luxurious soak.
+Choosing a bathtub creates a beautiful focal point in your bathroom and can produce a spa-like experience whenever you take a luxurious soak.

-If you’re working with new construction, there’s a little more freedom to design the tub of your dreams (or a bathtub and shower combination).
+If you’re working with new construction, there’s a little more freedom to design the tub of your dreams.
 But if you’re remodeling an existing bathroom, the bathtub material and size choices may be limited.
-Whatever the situation, we have the best bathtub for you.
+Whatever the situation, we have the best bathtubs for you—and we’re bringing them to you with professional input from expert plumber Arnold Long, general operations manager at Mr. Blue Plumbing, and interior designer Kate Simpson of Mackenzie Collier Interiors.

 Best Overall